-Note that bumblebee workers and queens collect pollen and transfer it to the nests, however, males and cuckoo bumblebee species do not collect pollen, and have no pollen baskets.
+Note that bumble bee queens and workers collect pollen and transfer it to the nests, however, males and cuckoo bumble bee species do not collect pollen, and have no pollen baskets.

-Honey bee workers collect pollen, but queens only leave the colony to mate or establish a new colony (in which case, part of the colony will create a swarm).
+Honey bee queens do not collect pollen, and only leave the colony to mate or establish a new colony.

 Hylaeus collect pollen in their crops, whilst Andrena and Colletes species additionally use the sides of the propodeum to collect pollen, which is located at the rear section of the thorax at the base of the abdomen.

-Some bees will collect pollen and nectar from a range of plants, whilst others are specialists, and are thus are attracted to, and rely on a narrower range of plants for food.
+Some bee species will collect pollen and nectar from a range of plants, whilst others are specialists, and thus rely on a narrower range of plants for food.

 Bees can be described as: